On $\overrightarrow{C_{n}}$-irregular oriented graphs: Introduction

-In 2024, Dovzhenok, Filuta, Chuhai \cite{r5} proved that for any biconnected graph $F$ with minimum vertex degree of $2$, there exist infinitely many $F$-irregular graphs.
+In 2024, Dovzhenok, Filuta, and Chuhai \cite{6} proved that for any biconnected graph $F$ with minimum vertex degree $2$ there exist infinitely many $F$-irregular graphs.
 In particular, this result holds for any simple cycle $C_n$ on $n \ge 3$ vertices.
 Thus, the problem of $F$-irregular graphs was first considered for a graph $F$ of arbitrarily large diameter.
-Additionally, a more general hypothesis than Conjecture $1$ was proposed in \cite{r5}.

-\begin{conjecture}[Strong conjecture about $F$-irregular graphs] For any connected graph $F$ of order $|F| \ge 3$, there exist infinitely many $F$-irregular graphs. \end{conjecture}
+Additionally, a more general hypothesis than Conjecture~\ref{con1} was proposed in \cite{6}. \begin{conjecture}[Strong conjecture about $F$-irregular graphs]\phantomsection For any connected graph $F$ of~or\-der~$|F| \ge 3$, there exist infinitely many $F$-irregular graphs. \end{conjecture}